Skip to content

 Many insurance plans, including Medicare, do cover AFOs when they are deemed medically necessary.
 Coverage typically requires a prescription or letter of medical necessity from your healthcare provider that documents your diagnosis and explains why an AFO is needed for your condition.

 At Brace Direct, we do not bill insurance directly.
 Instead, we sell high-quality, PDAC-approved AFOs at transparent prices, often significantly lower than what you would pay through traditional insurance channels after markups, co-pays, and deductibles.
 Many of our customers find that paying out of pocket actually saves them money compared to going through insurance.
+We also accept FSA and HSA cards as payment, so you can use your pre-tax healthcare dollars toward your brace.
 You can learn more about our direct-to-consumer approach and why we skip the insurance middleman here.

 If you do want to seek reimbursement from your insurance plan, look for products that are PDAC-approved.
-PDAC (Pricing, Data Analysis, and Coding) is Medicare's verification system that confirms a product meets the coding requirements for a specific HCPCS L-code.
+PDAC is Medicare's verification system that confirms a product meets the requirements for insurance coding.
 You can purchase your AFO from us, then submit the receipt and product documentation to your insurance company for potential reimbursement on your own.

 Verified Sources